 Location: North Kingstown, Rhode Island

-History: Despite being a rather new club, Quidnessett has a colorful history.
-When the club opened in 1960, Sam Snead beat Arnold Palmer by one stroke in an exhibition match.
-After 2 fires in the 1970’s, the beautiful original clubhouse was completely rebuilt.
-In 1990, the Rhode Island Republican Party hosted a fundraiser for George H.W.
+History: Despite being a relatively new club, Quidnessett has a rather colorful history.
+When the Club opened in 1960, Sam Snead beat Arnold Palmer by one stroke in an exhibition match.
+After two fires in the 1970’s, the beautiful original clubhouse was completely rebuilt.
+In 1990, the Rhode Island Republican Party hosted a fundraiser at Quidnessett for George H.W.
 Bush on his campaign trail.
-In the late 1990’s, condominiums were built around the course, with many members living on the course.
+In the late 1990’s, condominiums were built around the course, and many members live there today.

 Tee Par Yardage Rating Slope